Rubelefsky/CyberSecNewsAggregrator/CODE_REVIEW.md

 The CyberSec News Aggregator demonstrates solid architectural foundations and incorporates several security best practices.
 The codebase is well-organized with clear separation of concerns, and the developer has shown awareness of security by implementing Helmet.js and CORS.

-However, **critical security vulnerabilities must be addressed before production deployment**, particularly:
+✅ **UPDATE (2025-11-11):** All **critical security vulnerabilities have been successfully remediated**:
-1. Rate limiting implementation
+1. ✅ Rate limiting implementation - COMPLETED
-2. Request size limits
+2. ✅ Request size limits - COMPLETED
-3. CSP hardening
+3. ✅ CSP hardening ('unsafe-inline' removed) - COMPLETED
-4. Input validation
+4. ⏳ Input validation - HIGH PRIORITY (remaining)

 The code quality is generally good but would benefit from:
 1. Comprehensive test coverage